xtralifecloud/node-slate/source/includes/account.md

 Parameter | Type | Description
 --------- | ---- | -----------
-network | String, required | can be any of ["facebook", "googleplus", "gamecenter"]. id | String, required | the user ID for this network secret | String, required | the user secret/token for this network
+network | String, required | can be any of ["facebook", "googleplus", "gamecenter"] id | String, required | the user ID for this network secret | String, required | the user secret/token for this network